-Every woman has the right to choose the right kind of birth for her, always keeping in mind the advice from her doctor.
-However, it is important to mention that caesarean should not be used as a typical procedure.
+Every woman has the right to choose the delivery that’s best for her, as long as she always does so under the guidance of her physician.
+However, it’s important to mention that C-section shouldn’t be approached as a routine procedure.

-How to get over your fear of a caesarean section
+How to overcome your fear of undergoing a C-section

 The first thing we have to understand is that a caesarean birth, like all surgical procedures, requires preparation.
 This doesn’t just mean choosing a great professional to take care of the birth, but this is an essential part.